abhisheksaralaya/sampleProject/README.md

 # sampleProject
-please Unzip sampleProject.xcodeproj to open the project
+Please Unzip sampleProject.xcodeproj to open the project Please make a folder in project and put main.m and Info.plist